slawaEremin/email-starter/README.md

-# Starter template
+# Email starter template

-With browsersync, less and build task;
+With browsersync, nodemailer, assemble(static generator) build on top of emailboilerplatetemplate